gane27/Smart_Quick_Commerce_App_GenAI_ReactJS/README.md

 The system dynamically selects the nearest warehouse and delivery hotspot using proximity-based calculations and enhances product discovery through AI-powered recommendations.

-Key Features
+**Key Features**
 User Account Management
 Secure user registration and login
 JWT-based authentication

-Persistent user sessions across the shopping flow

-Protected routes for authenticated access
+Persistent user sessions across the shopping flow Protected routes for authenticated access
 Product Browsing & Cart

-Product listing fetched dynamically from the database

-Add, remove, and update cart items
+Product listing fetched dynamically from the database Add, remove, and update cart items

-Quantity management and cart review before checkout

-Order Placement & Tracking
+Quantity management and cart review before checkout Order Placement & Tracking
 Structured checkout flow

-Orders stored with user and cart details
+Orders stored with the user and cart details
 UI to track order status and lifecycle
 Smart Fulfilment Simulation

-Virtual warehouses and delivery hotspots represented using x–y coordinates
+Virtual warehouses and delivery hotspots are represented using x–y coordinates **Intelligent selection of:**

-Intelligent selection of:

 Nearest warehouse to the user

 Nearest delivery hotspot to the selected warehouse